 In normal tissues, cells may either use OxPhos which generates 36 ATP or anaerobic glycolysis which gives you 2 ATP.
 Anaerobic means ‘without oxygen’ and glycolysis means ‘burning of glucose’.
 For the same 1 glucose molecule, you can get 18 times more energy using oxygen in the mitochondrion compared to anaerobic glycolysis.
 Normal tissues only use this less efficient pathway in the absence of oxygen – eg. muscles during sprinting.
 This creates lactic acid which causes the ‘muscle burn’.

 For single-celled organisms like bacteria, there is evolutionary pressure to reproduce and grow as long as nutrients are available.
 Think of a yeast cell on a piece of bread.
 Grows like crazy.
 Yeast on a dry surface like a countertop stays dormant.
 There are two very important determinants of growth.
 You need not only the energy to grow, but also the raw building blocks.
-Think of a brink house.
+Think of a brick house.
 You need construction workers, but also bricks.
 Similarly, cells need the basic building blocks (nutrients) to grow.

 For multi-celled organisms, there is generally plenty of nutrients floating around.
 The liver cell, for example, finds lots of nutrients all over the place.
 The liver does not grow because it only takes up these nutrients when stimulated by growth factors.
 In our house analogy, there are plenty of bricks, but the foreman has told the construction workers not to build.
 So nothing is built.